 - The integration plan should cover all aspects of the integration, including operational, financial, and cultural considerations.
 It should also include a communication plan to keep stakeholders informed and engaged throughout the process.

 - Focus on Cultural Integration: Cultural integration is often overlooked but is critical to the success of any integration strategy, especially horizontal integration.
-Take steps to foster a common culture and align values across the integrated organization.
+Take steps to develop a common culture and align values across the integrated organization.

 - This might involve establishing a shared vision, developing common goals, and promoting cross-functional collaboration.
 It's also important to address any potential conflicts or tensions that may arise due to cultural differences.